-The Ministry of Finance (MOF) is responsible for supervising the insurance market in Vietnam.
-The MOF has the power to grant and withdraw licences and has authority to issue legal documents (circulars/decisions) which provide guidelines for the operation and other insurers/reinsurers/ activities of insurance agents/ insurance brokers and insurance auxiliary services providers.
+The Ministry of Finance (MOF) is responsible for supervising insurance market in Vietnam.
+MOF has the power to grant and withdraw licences and has authority to issue legal documents (circulars/decisions) which provide guidelines for the operation and other activities insurers/reinsurers/ of insurance agents/ insurance brokers and insurance auxiliary services providers.
 The Insurance Supervisory Authority (ISA, which is part of the MOF) assists the MOF in supervising the insurance business and market in Vietnam.

-02 Service supply modes
+O2 Service supply modes

-Pursuant to the Schedule of Specific Commitments in Services annexed to the Protocol of Accession of Vietnam (Vietnam's WTO to WTO Commitments), other international treaties to which Vietnam is a contracting party as well as national laws (the backbone of which is the Insurance Business Law passed on 16 June 2022, with a majority thereof to be in force from 1 January 2023 while certain provisions to be in force from 1 January 2028, the implementation of which is guided by Decree 46/2023/ND-CP, dated 1 July 2023) 2022, collectively), qualified (LI offshore insurers are permitted to provide (cross-border) into Vietnam via a broker licensed to operate in Vietnam:
+Pursuant to the Schedule of Specific Commitments in Services annexed to the Protocol of Accession of Vietnam (Vietnam's WTO Commitments), other international treaties to which Vietnam is a contracting party as well as national laws (the backbone of which is the Insurance Business Law passed on 16 June 2022, with a majority thereof to be in force from 1 January 2023 while certain provisions to be in force from 1 January 2028, the implementation of guided which is by Decree 46/2023/ND-CP, dated 1 July 2023 and Circular 67/2023/TT-BTC, dated 2 November 2023 of the MOF) (LIB 2022, collectively), qualified offshore insurers are permitted to provide (cross-border) into Vietnam via a broker licensed to operate in Vietnam:

-Insurance services (excluding life and health insurances) to foreign invested companies and to foreign individuals working in Vietnam.
+Insurance services (excluding health insurances) to foreign invested companies and to foreign individuals working in Vietnam.

-- Reinsurance services (and retrocession services for foreign services providers from the EU countries due to the EU-Vietnam Free Trade Agreement (EVFTA). - Insurance services in international transportation, including insurance of risks relating to: (i) international maritime transport and international commercial aviation with such insurance to cover any or all of the following: the goods being transported, the vehicle transporting the goods and any liability arising therefrom; and (ii) goods in international transit. - Insurance broking and reinsurance broking services. - Insurance auxiliary services (Consultancy, actuarial, risk assessment and claim settlement services).
+- Reinsurance services (and retrocession services for foreign services providers from the EU countries and UK due to the EU-Vietnam Free Trade Agreement (EVFTA), which is incorporated into UK - Vietnam Free Trade Agreement (UKVFTA), and from parties to The Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP); reinsurance services for relevant services providers due to Vietnam WTO's Commitments, Agreement between Japan and Vietnam for an Economic Partnership (VJEPA), Vietnam - Republic of Korea Free Trade Agreement (VKFTA), ASEAN - Australia -New Zealand Free Trade Agreement (AANZFTA), ASEAN - China Free Trade Agreement (ACFTA), ASEAN - Hong Kong Free Trade Agreement (AHKFTA). - Insurance services in international transportation, including insurance of risks relating to: (i) international maritime transport and international commercial aviation with such insurance to cover any or all of the following: the goods being transported, the vehicle transporting the goods and any liability arising therefrom; and (ii) goods in international transit.

+- Insurance broking and reinsurance broking services. - Insurance auxiliary services (Consultancy, actuarial, risk assessment and claim settlement services).